 - Add pizza sauce of your choice and your favorite pizza toppings.
 For a real treat and something a little different, try this homemade white pizza sauce.

 - Bake your homemade pizza in your pre-heated oven for 15 to 20 minutes or until the crust is golden brown and the toppings are done cooking.

 Recipe variation: Use half regular white flour and half whole wheat flour if you like cooking with whole wheat flour but want to temper it a bit.
 You can also use bread flour if you have some on hand.

 Servings: Provides 8 servings (one pizza crust, sliced into 8 pieces)

 Calories/Serving: 146 calories/slice of crust only

 More homemade pizza dough recipes: A store-bought or ready-made dough is usually just fine, but there's nothing like a homemade pizza dough to add that special touch to a homemade vegetarian pizza.
-And, if you're vegan, you'll most likely need to make a homemade dough.
-Scroll through a variety of homemade pizza crust recipes, including vegan pizza doughs, cornmeal pizza crust recipe, and more here.
+For something a bit different, try this easy vegan cornmeal pizza crust recipe.